Asday/righttobeoffensive.com/content/story/_index.md

 Regrettably, we encountered some issues with the previous deployment, which was in-place.
 I researched the issue, and could so no reason not to switch to blue-green deployments.
 The main reason to switch besides fixing the deployment issue, was the ability to privately inspect the instances before switching traffic to them and destroying the old instances.

-This allowed us to safely have an internal check of new features after deployment to staging, and also allowed for no chance for an instance to become overloaded during a traffic spice coinciding with deployment.
+This allowed us to safely have an internal check of new features after deployment to staging, and also allowed for no chance for an instance to become overloaded during a traffic spike coinciding with deployment.

 It also meant we could never fail a deployment and put ourselves in a halfway state.